jean-philippe-martin/JavaJson/doc/features.md

 ## Parse JSON

-When the cursor is on a line of text that happens to be JSON, you can press the `ENTER` key to parse it and make it part of the document.
+When the cursor is on a line of text that happens to be JSON, you can press the `ENTER` key to open the action menu; then select the "parse" option to parse the line as JSON and make it part of the document.

 Parsing can be undone with the `shift-Z` key.